Why You Need to Know About Toad Poisoning in Dogs

 • Difficulty breathing

 If you see these signs, act immediately.
-Time is critical.
+Time is critical for your dog’s survival.

 What to Do If You Suspect Toad Poisoning